MTAG: Modal-Temporal Attention Graph for Unaligned Human Multimodal Language Sequences: Experiments

 \subsection{Results}

-Shown in Table \ref{table:iemocap} and Table \ref{table:mosi}, our model, MTGAT, out-performs previous methods on aligned/unaligned IEMOCAP benchmark and unaligned CMU-MOSI benchmark by a large margin.
-MTGAT also achieves on-par performance on aligned CMU-MOSI with previous state of the art.
-It is possible that the hard-alignment in aligned CMU-MOSI dataset may have prevented our model from learning the best alignment and fusion for this particular benchmark, thus resulting in suboptimal performance.
-Overall, with an extremely small number of parameters, our model is able to learn better alignment and fusion for multimodal sentiment analysis task.
-Details regarding our model and hyper-parameters can be found in the Appendix.
+Shown in Table \ref{table:iemocap} and Table \ref{table:mosi}, \CoolName substantially out-performs previous methods on unaligned IEMOCAP benchmark and CMU-MOSI benchmark on most of the metrics. \CoolName also achieves on-par performance on the $\text{Acc}_7$ metric on CMU-MOSI benchmark.
+With an extremely small number of parameters, our model is able to learn better alignment and fusion for multimodal sentiment analysis task.
+Details regarding our model and hyper-parameters can be found in the Appendix \ref{sec:appendix}.

-\paragraph{Parameter Efficiency (MTGAT vs MulT)} We discover that MTGAT is a highly parameter-efficient model.
-A comparison of model parameters between MTGAT and MulT \cite{tsai-etal-2019-multimodal} (previous state of the art) is shown in Table \ref{table:params}.
+\paragraph{Parameter Efficiency (\CoolName vs MulT)} We discover that \CoolName is a highly parameter-efficient model.
+A comparison of model parameters between \CoolName and MulT \cite{tsai-etal-2019-multimodal} (previous state of the art) is shown in Table \ref{table:params}.
 The hyperparameter used for this comparison can be found in the Appendix.
-With only a fraction ($6.25\%$) of MulT's parameters, MTGAT is able to achieve on-par, and in many cases superior performance on the two datasets.
+With only a fraction ($6.25\%$) of MulT's parameters, \CoolName is able to achieve on-par, and in most cases superior performance on the two datasets.
 This demonstrates the parameter efficiency of our method.

 \paragraph{Qualitative Analysis} The attention weights on the graph edges forms a natural way to interpret our model.
-We visualize the edges to probe what MTGAT has learned.
+We visualize the edges to probe what \CoolName has learned.
 The following case study is a randomly selected video clip from the CMU-MOSI validation set.
 We observe the phenomena shown below is a general trend.

 In Figure \ref{fig:bi-modal-vis}, we show an example of the asymmetric bi-modal relations between vision and text.
 We observe that our model picks on meaningful relations between words such as ``\textbf{I really enjoyed}" and facial expressions such as raising eyebrow, highlighted in the red dashed boxes in Figure \ref{fig:bi-modal-vis-a}.
-Our model can also learn long-range correlation between ``\textbf{I really enjoy}" and head nodding.
+Our model can also learn long-range correlation between ``\textbf{I really enjoyed}" and head nodding.
 Interestingly, we discover that strong relations that are not detected by vision-to-text edges can be recovered by the text-to-vision edges.
 This advocates the design of the multi-type edges, which allows the model to learn different relations independently that can complement one another.